Install Puppet Enterprise quick start guide

 To get you started using Puppet Enterprise (PE) relatively quickly and efficiently, this guide walks you through the steps of a monolithic install.
-A monolithic deployment is best suited for users who want to evaluate PE, or for users managing a small number of Puppet agent nodes (up to 500 nodes).
+A monolithic deployment is best suited for users who want to evaluate PE, or for users managing up to 500 Puppet agent nodes.
 For larger installations, perform a split install.

 A monolithic PE deployment entails installing the Puppet master, the PE console, and PuppetDB all on one node.
 Puppet agents are installed later as part of the agent installation quick start guide for *nix or the agent installation quick start guide for Windows.